 Do you want your own copy of The Cupcake Scale?
 Just follow the link to grab it (this image is also linked to it).
 It is part of our Resource Library, but we’ll send it to your inbox.
-When you sign up for our ninja news, you get the Cupcake Scale and you’ll receive unlimited access to our Resource Library which has lots of different tools you can use in your classroom!
-If you don’t care for the rainbow design, we also sell a few different versions in our Teachers Pay Teachers store.
-Check out the Blue Scribbles Design and the Rainbow Patterns Design (Three different designs included in the Rainbow Patterns set).
+When you sign up for our ninja news, you get the Cupcake Scale and receive unlimited access to our Resource Library full of different tools you can use in your classroom!

 If you are already on our mailing list, you can find The Cupcake Scale in the Resource Library.

 Well, you don’t want your students to self-assess so they can write their own report cards (wouldn’t that be amazing?).
 Students who can self-assess or reflect on their own work are able to figure out what they are missing, what they can do to improve or where they went wrong.
 They can accept feedback and make changes to improve which is a life skill that will help them throughout their lives no matter what career they choose.

 We don’t want students to self-evaluate at the end of the project.
 We want them to learn to reflect as they are working on a project so they can adjust what they are doing as they work.

 Be transparent with your students about your expectations with their assignments.
 If you aren’t clear what you want from them, they aren’t going to be able to meet or exceed your expectations.

 Of course we recognize, not every task in every school day needs to have a high level of self-reflection, but if you start right from the beginning of the school year, by Christmas, your students will be able to understand your expectations BEFORE you even finish giving them tasks.